skhidrapure/Final_Project/README.md

 #### Creating an AWS Relational Database
 AWS offers a wide variety of storage options on its platform, including both structured and unstructured databases.
 We'll be setting up a Postgres database using AWS's relational database service (RDS).
 The Postgres database we just created is hosted on the cloud, so it can be accessed by fellow team members with credentials using whatever platform they prefer.

-## Provisional machine learning model:
+## Provisional machine learning models:
 There are a couple options when it comes to machine learning.
 Depending on the available dataset we have, our project can, potentially, proceed in two different directions:
 ### Supervised ML - Linear Regression Forecasting